bitmovin/bitmovin-player-android-analytics-conviva/README.md

 ## Examples

-The following example create a ConvivaAnalytics object and attaches at Bitmovin Native SDK to it
+The following example create a ConvivaAnalyticsIntegration object and attaches at Bitmovin Native SDK to it

 #### Basic Conviva Reporting